Mumtaz Shanti: Career

 Kismet was the biggest hit of her career.
 The film starring her and Ashok Kumar broke all previous records when it came to box office revenues.
 It ran for a record three years at Kolkata’s Roxy cinema.
 This record was broken 32 years later by Sholay.

 Personal life

-Mumtaz Shanti was married to Wali Sahab, a film director and writer in pre-partition Bollywood then after partition they both moved to Pakistan in the early 1950s and they had two sons together.
+Mumtaz Shanti was married to Wali Sahab, a film director and writer in pre-partition Bollywood.
+After the partition of India, they both moved to Pakistan in the early 1950s and had two sons together.
 Sahab died of heart failure in 1977.

 Death

 Mumtaz Shanti died in Pakistan on 19 October 1994.